 Finding out your IMEI is simple if you have your phone to hand, but problems can arise if your phone is absent.
-So, how do you find an IMEI number without an Android or iOS phone, tablet or laptop in your physical possession?
+Because of this, the first thing you should do when getting a new phone, is writing down the IMEA somewhere save.
+However, we do understand that using the new gadget right away can be tempting – so, how do you find an IMEI number without an Android or iOS phone, tablet or laptop in your physical possession?

 The easiest way to find your IMEI code is by returning to your original phone packaging.
 Most Android and iOS devices come with a sticker attached to the box which lists the IMEI number.
 Look hard for the code, as it won’t be signposted by the packaging.
 If there is a 15 digit number on the sticker – that will be the one you need.